DarioGHub/esp8266-Arduino/doc/esp8266wifi/station-class.rst

 status
 ^^^^^^

-Returns the status of the Wifi connection.
+Returns the status of the wifi connection.

 .. code:: cpp